Non-zero $\theta_{13}$, CP-violation and Neutrinoless Double Beta Decay for Neutrino Mixing in the $A_4\times Z_2\times Z_3$ Flavor Symmetry Model: Framework of the Model

 For two triplets\\

 we can write

-Here 1 is symmetric under the exchange of second and third elements of a and b, $1^\prime$ is symmetric under the exchange of the first and second elements while $1^{\prime\prime}$ is symmetric under the exchange of first and third elements.

-Here 3 is symmetric and $3_A$ is anti-symmetric.
-For the symmetric case, We notice that the first element here has 2-3 exchange symmetry, the second element has 1-2 exchange symmetry and the third element has 1-3 exchange symmetry.
+Here, 1 is symmetric under the exchange of second and third elements of a and b, $1^\prime$ is symmetric under the exchange of the first and second elements while $1^{\prime\prime}$ is symmetric under the exchange of first and third elements. { } Here 3 is symmetric and $3_A$ is anti-symmetric.
+For the symmetric case, we notice that the first element here has 2-3 exchange symmetry, the second element has 1-2 exchange symmetry and the third element has 1-3 exchange symmetry.

-Our model is based on the Alterelli-Feruglio $A_4$ model \cite{Altarelli:2005yx,Altarelli:2005yp,Altarelli:2010gt}.
+Our model is based on the Altarelli-Feruglio $A_4$ model \cite{Altarelli:2005yx,Altarelli:2005yp,Altarelli:2010gt}.
 We have added additional flavons $\xi'$, $\xi''$ and $\rho$ to get the deviation from exact TBM neutrino mixing pattern.
-We put extra symmetry $Z_2\times Z^\prime_2$ to avoid unwanted terms.
+We put extra symmetry $Z_2\times Z_3$ to avoid unwanted terms.
 The particle content and their charge assignment under the symmetry group is given in Table \ref{tab:2}.
-The left-handed lepton doublets and right-handed charged leptons ($e^c, \mu^c, \tau^c$) are assigned to triplet and singlet ($1, 1^{\prime \prime}, 1^\prime $ ) representation under A$_4$ respectively and other particles transform as shown in Table-II.
+The left-handed lepton doublets and right-handed charged leptons ($e^c, \mu^c, \tau^c$) are assigned to triplet and singlet ($1, 1^{\prime \prime}, 1^\prime $) representation under A$_4$ respectively and other particles transform as shown in Table-II.
 Here, $h_u$ and $h_d$ are the standard Higgs doublets which remain invariant under $A_4$.
 There are six $SU(2)\otimes U_Y (1)$ Higgs singlets, four ($\xi$, $\xi^\prime$, $\xi^{\prime\prime}$ and $\rho$) of which singlets under $A_4$ and two ($\Phi_T$ and $\Phi_S$) of which transform as triplets.

-Consequently, the invariant Yukawa Lagrangian is as follows \footnote{Considering terms up to dimension-5.}:
+Consequently, the invariant Yukawa Lagrangian is as follows:

 where we have used the compact notation,

 and so on and $\Lambda$ is the cut-off scale of the theory.
 The terms $y_e$, $y_\mu$, $y_\tau$, $x_a$, $x_a^\prime$ and $x_a^{\prime\prime}$, $x_b$ are coupling constants.
 We assume $\Phi_T$ does not couple to the Majorana mass matrix and $\Phi_S$ does not couple to the charged leptons.